 One of the most-endorsed reasons provided by Soldiers for not reporting the violation they experienced was in line with the top reason for not reporting sexual assault: both men and women wanted to forget about the incident and move on (36% and 54% respectively), although women were more likely to indicate this.
 Men (33%) and women (40%) also frequently indicated that the reason they did not file a complaint was because they asked the person stop.
 Among women specifically, other frequently endorsed reasons for not reporting was because they did not think anything would be done (42%) or because they were worried about negative consequences from their military coworkers or peers (40%).
-For men, other frequently endorsed reasons for not reporting included not thinking it was serious enough to report (39%).
+For men, other frequently endorsed reasons for not report (39%).